 We sensed that Mitt Romney would have gone into Tuesday night’s election count with two speeches in his pocket.
 There’s always work for a good speechwriter at this time of year.
+And he has counted on the support of speech writer Peggy Noonan.
 As it turned out only one speech was needed.
 And that was his concession speech.

 And some concession speech it proved to be.
 He spoke in Boston, Massachusetts where his speech took all of five minutes for him to deliver.
 Just five minutes to thank those who mean the most to him.
 And, of course those who helped with the campaign and, Paul Ryan who ran on the same ticket.